cambridge-cares/TheWorldAvatar/Agents/APIAgent/README.md

 Once a API is registered using the [`DerivationClient`](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/derivation), API agent automatically manages a periodical re-downloading of the data from that API.

 Ontology definition of API meta-data relies on  [Web of Things (WoT) Hypermedia Controls Ontology].
-We also extend [RDF Mapping Language (RML)] for TimeSeries data as `RMLTS Ontology`.
+We also extend [RDF Mapping Language (RML)] for TimeSeries data as `rmlts Ontology`.